Get tips for outsourcing and hiring subcontractors to grow your freelance business and learn how to build strong partner relationships.

 - I have worked my butt off for partners and clients who never said thank you or a single kind word about my work — even when I went out of my way to meet an unreasonable deadline or go the extra mile.
 It’s a terrible, defeating feeling.

-- I have also worked with people who don’t ever acknowledge the work that went into a project and instead, jump straight to what they perceive to be wrong.
-Another terrible feeling.
+- I have worked with people who never acknowledge the work that went into a project and instead, jump straight to what they perceive to be wrong.
+It’s another frustrating and terrible feeling.

 That type of behavior doesn’t inspire anyone to go the extra mile for you.
 Saying thank you isn’t difficult and it doesn’t take a lot of time, but that one simple act makes a world of difference.
 Even if the subcontractor made a mistake, taking the time to acknowledge their effort and work before pointing out what needs to be fixed can create a positive experience.